The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Discussion

-In addition to its simplicity and physical motivation, the proposed scenario also makes four specific predictions that can be tested against the observations.
-The first is the predicted profile of the deceleration parameter, which takes positive values on sufficiently high redshifts and naturally turns negative nearby (see Fig.~\ref{fig:tq+-} in \S~\ref{ssOEtq} above).
-The second is the trademark signature of relative motion, namely an apparent (Doppler-like) dipole in the observed distribution of the deceleration parameter, like the one reported in~\cite{CMRS}.
-In other words, as measured in the reference frame of the bulk-flow observers, the universe should appear to accelerate faster along one direction in the sky and equally slower in the opposite~\cite{T4}.
-Most crucially, given that peculiar velocities fade away on progressively larger scales, the magnitude of the $q$-dipole should decrease with redshift as well.\\
+In addition to its simplicity and physical motivation, the proposed scenario also makes three specific predictions that can be tested against the observations, like the Pantheon+ data-set and the upcoming LSST-DA survey.
+The first is the predicted profile of the deceleration parameter, which takes positive values on sufficiently high redshifts and naturally turns negative nearby (see Figs.~\ref{fig:tq-1} and \ref{fig:tq-2} in \S~\ref{ssOEtq} above).
+The second is the trademark signature of relative motion, namely an apparent (Doppler-like) dipole in the observed distribution of the deceleration parameter.
+To the bulk-flow observers the universe should appear to accelerate faster towards a certain direction in the sky and equally slower along the antipodal~\cite{T4}.
+Dipolar anisotropies of this sort in the universal acceleration have been reported in the literature, with the first claim (to the best of our knowledge) made in~\cite{CL-B}.
+It was not until~\cite{CMRS} and more recently in~\cite{Cetal}, however, that these anisotropies where attributed to our galaxy's peculiar motion.
+Nevertheless, the current limitations of the observational sample still cloud the statistical significance of the findings~\cite{BAP}.\footnote{A dipole in the distribution of the deceleration parameter, due to the observer's bulk flow, could imply the same for the Hubble parameter as well~\cite{Metal,Letal}, since the former is the time derivative of the latter.
+For the same reason, the magnitudes and the directions of the two dipoles do not need to coincide.} Finally, a key third prediction of the tilted-universe scenario is that the magnitude of the $\tilde{q}$-dipole should decrease with redshift, given that peculiar velocities also fade away on progressively larger scales.\\

-\textbf{Acknowledgements:} We wish to thank Kerkyra Asvesta for her help with Fig.~2.
+\textbf{Acknowledgements:} The authors would like to thank Kerkyra Asvesta for her help with Figs.~2 and~3.
 CGT also acknowledges financial support from the Hellenic Foundation for Research and Innovation (H.F.R.I.), under the ``First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment Grant'' (Project No. 789).